chraj7575/Ahmeddy/READ.md

 hi

-this ia a test case
+this ia a sample test case